Bug report #11044

 Oooops!
 The following output layers could not be open CLIP: C:\\Users\\Amine\\AppData\\Local\\Temp\\processing\\371888fc2a8e444082652967444c577e\\OUTPUTALG1.tif The above files could not be opened, which probably indicates that they were not correctly produced by the executed algorithm Checking the log information might help you see why those layers were not created as expected

 This is a simple clipping operation that should not cause such drama in QGIS.
 I also get similar, if not worse errors, when outputting rasters using GRASS or SAGA commands.
 Can anyone please help?
 I've looked through and updated the processing options however this doesn't change anything.

-#7 Updated by Matthias Kuhn almost 6 years ago
+#7 Updated by Matthias Kuhn over 6 years ago

 Is there any progress on this?